opulo-inc/hardware.cafe/_handbook/certs/types.md

 #<span class="badge badge-danger">Paid Service</span>
 #<span class="badge badge-info">Free Service</span>

-title: "Types of Certifications"
+title: "Types of EMC Certs and Tests"
 layout: single

 ---

-**Disclaimer**: Nothing on this website should be considered legal advice.
-You should always consult with a lawyer and a certification house in regards to the tests you are legally required to complete.
-Everything on this site should be considered anecdotal advice, and has no guarantee of being factually correct.

-This page is going to give you an overview of the main types of certifications that you should be aware of while marketing your product.
+This page is going to give you an overview of the main types of EMC certifications that you should be aware of that are required before marketing your product.

 ## FCC